RoshniRanaDS27/NASA_Web_Scraping_For_Mars_BeautifulSoup/README.md

 c.The coldest and the warmest months on Mars (at the location of Curiosity)?
 To answer this question:
 d.The average minimum daily temperature for all of the months.
 e.Ploted the results as a bar chart.

 f.Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
     1.Found the average daily atmospheric pressure of all the months.
     2.Ploted the results as a bar chart.

 g.How many terrestrial (Earth) days exist in a Martian year?
 To answer this question:
     1.Considered how many days elapse on Earth in the time that Mars circles the Sun once.
     2.Visually estimated the result by plotting the daily minimum temperature.

-h.Exported the DataFrame to a CSV file. "
+h.Exported the DataFrame to a CSV file. "mars_weather_data_Roshni.csv"